The Backstory of How iD Tech Partnered with Code.org to Offer 100 Girls Scholarships to Camp

 The Survey Respondents & Statistics

 We have learned a ton through all of this, to say the least.
-Not simply about our camps and programs specifically, but about the interests and goals of young females in general.
+Not simply about our tech courses specifically, but about the interests and goals of young females in general.
 Their need for opportunity, and how they plan to take advantage of that opportunity when given the chance, is something we should all be aware of.

 So, I’d like to present a few survey answers; with the main questions broken down in a series of three posts, with this being the first.